 More than one to two weeks of growth the pup (baby) plant, should be observed for the new leaves and roots establishment.
-Then, cut the fresh mature leaf carefully from the parent plant and transplant it in a pot.
+Then, cut the fresh mature leaf carefully from the parent plant and transplant it into a pot.
 Don’t water the plant for 1-2 weeks to let the leaf grow their roots inside the soil and new shoots take a long time

-Note that the pup plant must reach the size of about one fifth of the parent plant while transplanting.
+Note that the pup plant must reach the size of about one-fifth of the parent plant while transplanting

 Lastly, I must say that every person must start growing the Aloe Vera plant in their home garden.
 Because it can enhance the beauty and give greenery to the area.
 We know that there are more and more benefits that we can get from this plant, some of them are also mentioned above in the paragraphs.
 Similarly, if you want to grow plants in your home garden, take the leaf from your friend’s garden for propagation.
-Hence, the aloe vera plant doesn’t need any kind of maintaining, time, or care for its growth with many benefits for us.
+Hence, the aloe vera plant doesn’t need any kind of maintenance, time, or care for its growth with many benefits for us.

 So, grow aloe vera and heal, enjoy and cherish your life!